 Another thing to consider is the flooring.
 There are many advances in tile and wood flooring, you can even get a heated floor, which is nice after a shower or bath.

 If you and your family don’t take baths, don’t put one in.
 A walk-in shower will save space and time.
+A professional like B Able can advise on the cost.
 A tough decision is what type of shower head to invest in.
 There are ones that spray you like a car wash and others that boast a “rain forest” feel.

 Lastly, pick a color or two, no more.
 You don’t have to have the entire room to match.
 One neutral color like gray or blue for the walls will go with just about any other color.
 When you get tired of the color scene, you only need to change the towels and a few accent pieces.